 The resurgence of classic cocktails has paved the way for a lesser known category to fall back into favor: brandy.
 But what exactly is brandy?
-The word brandy itself is derived from the Dutch word “brantwijn”, which translates to “burned wine”.
+The word itself is derived from the Dutch word “brantwijn,” which translates to “burned wine."
 That crude description is actually quite fitting.
-Brandy is produced one of two ways.
+It's produced one of two ways.
 The most common method is to distill from wine/grapes or other juices such as apple, pear, or cherry.
 The other method used is to distill from pomace, the leftover bits from the wine making process such as skins, pulp, and seeds.

 The world of brandy is diverse, but all share a similar start.
 The end result is a spirit that is rich, complex, and full of history.
 So take that dusty bottle of your back bar and pour yourself a snifter.
 Brandy should be experienced in the moment, and who doesn’t love a good drink while they learn?

 “Give me the Henny, you can give me the Crissy.
 You can pass me the Remi, but pass the Courvoisier!” – Busta Rhymes "Pass me the Courvoisier" lyrics

 Often times a main ingredient on any cocktail list and definitely a staple in any hip-hop song, Cognac takes a front seat to its older and less notorious sibling, Armagnac.
 Both are a delicious and classy to way to end your meal, as they aid in digestion, but ultimately differ in taste and how they are made.
 So, let’s talk about the differences...